elastic/eui/wiki/testing.md

 Create test files with the name pattern of `{component name}.test.js` in the same directory which contains `{component name}.js`.

+## Updating snapshots

+If you make changes to a component, you may need to update the component's snapshot in order for the test to succeed.
+To do so, use `yarn run test-unit -- -u`

 ## Test helpers

 The [`src/test`](../src/test) module exports some functions and constants to help you write better tests: